Zion Williamson: College career

-Williamson played in a preseason game for Duke on August 15, 2018, in an 86–67 win over Canadian university Ryerson, recording a double-double of 29 points and 13 rebounds and shooting 3-of-4 from three-point range.
-He was named to the preseason watch lists for the Karl Malone Award, Naismith Trophy, and John R. Wooden Award.
-On November 6, in his first regular season game with Duke, Williamson scored 28 points on 11-of-13 shooting in 23 minutes in a 118–84 win over Kentucky at the Champions Classic.
-In the game, he and teammate RJ Barrett each broke the Duke freshman debut scoring record set by Marvin Bagley III.
-In his following game, a 94–72 victory over Army, Williamson tallied 27 points, 16 rebounds, and 6 blocks.
+On November 6, 2018, in his first regular season game with Duke, Williamson scored 28 points on 11-of-13 shooting in 23 minutes in a 118–84 win over Kentucky at the Champions Classic.
+In that game, he and teammate RJ Barrett each broke the Duke freshman debut scoring record set by Marvin Bagley III.
+In his following game, a 94–72 victory over Army, Williamson tallied 27 points, 16 rebounds, and six blocks.
 He became the second player in school history to record at least 25 points, 15 rebounds, and 5 blocks in a game.
 Williamson was subsequently named both player and freshman of the week in the Atlantic Coast Conference (ACC).

 On January 5, 2019, he had another strong performance versus Clemson, with 25 points, 10 rebounds, and a 360-degree dunk in 22 minutes.
 Two days later, Williamson earned ACC Freshman of the Week honors for a second time.
-On January 8, he posted 30 points, 10 rebounds, 5 assists, and 4 steals in an 87–65 win over Wake Forest.
 On January 12, against Florida State, he was poked in the left eye by an opposing player towards the second half and missed the remainder of the game.
 Williamson returned in Duke's next game, a 95–91 overtime loss to Syracuse, and erupted for 35 points, 10 rebounds, and 4 blocks.
 He eclipsed the Duke freshman record for single-game points previously held by Marvin Bagley III and JJ Redick.
-On January 21, Williamson collected his third ACC Freshman of the Week accolades.
+On January 21, Williamson collected his third ACC Freshman of the Week accolade.
 One week later, he scored 26 points and grabbed 9 rebounds in an 81–63 victory over Notre Dame.
 By recording nine 25-point games in the season, Williamson set a new Duke freshman record.
-On February 2, he led all scorers with 29 points and 5 steals in a 91–61 win over St. John's.
-After two days, Williamson was named ACC Freshman of the Week on his fourth occasion, while earning National Player of the Week distinction from the Naismith Trophy.
+On February 4, 2019, Williamson was named ACC Freshman of the Week on his fourth occasion, while earning a National Player of the Week distinction from the Naismith Trophy.
 He had his third 30-point game of the season on February 16, scoring 32 points in a 94–78 victory over NC State.
 The performance helped him claim his second ACC Player of the Week and fifth ACC Freshman of the Week accolades.